google-ai-edge/LiteRT/litert/samples/async_segmentation/README.md

         model and generates 6 (256x256)segmentation masks for different classes.
     *   User can specify three different accelerators (gpu/npu/cpu) for executing the model.
+    *   User can specify whether `SegmentationModel` should use GL buffers (`--use_gl_buffers`) for input and output buffers, eliminating the need to create new OpenGL buffers.
+This enables zero-copy between pre and post processing.
+Your target device must support OpenCL-OpenGL buffer sharing (`cl_khr_gl_sharing`) to use this feature.
+        * Supported on (not limited to): Samsung Galaxy S24/S25

 5.  **Coloring and Blending Masks:**